The 6 most popular test automation frameworks – and which one is right for you

 2. JUnit

 JUnit is a very widely used, open source framework designed for verification testing, specifically the unit testing of Java applications.
-It is known among developers for its simplicity and effectiveness, and is a favourite among developers and QA teams.
+It is known among developers for its simplicity and effectiveness, and is a favourite among developers and test management teams.
 JUnit allows developers to write and run repeatable tests to ensure that individual components (or “units”) of source code function as intended.
 Its straightforward nature and powerful feature set make it a critical part in test-driven-development (TDD) processes.

 One of the key aspects that draws development teams to JUnit is its integration with a whole host of different environment and build tools.
 JUnit integrates seamlessly with popular IDEs such as IntelliJ IDEA, Eclipse and NetBeans, providing developers with a robust testing environment directly within their coding workspace.
-Additionally JUnit works well with build automation tools such as Maven and Gradle, streamlining the testing process and ensuring that test are run automatically as part of the build lifecycle.
+Additionally JUnit works well with build automation tools such as Maven and Gradle, streamlining the automation testing process and ensuring that test are run automatically as part of the build lifecycle.

 JUnit supports a rich set of annotations that make test definition simple and intuitive.
 For example, annotations like @Test, @Before, @After, @BeforeClass, and @AfterClass help structure the test cases and manage setup and teardown processes efficiently.
 This clear structure aids in maintaining and organising tests, making it easier to understand and debug the code.
 Another significant advantage of JUnit is its support for test-driven development (TDD).
 By promoting the creation of tests before writing the actual code, JUnit encourages a disciplined approach to software development that leads to cleaner, more reliable code.
 Developers can write tests that define the desired functionality of a feature, develop the feature to pass the tests, and then refactor the code while ensuring that it continues to pass all tests.